L’Oreal Hair Relaxer Lawsuit: The Ongoing Massive Issue

 The annual revenue of companies that produce personal care products is about $42 billion.
-Without a doubt, these big companies have the funding to carry out the required research to make sure their goods are secure.
+Without a doubt, these big companies have the funding to carry out the required research to make sure their products are secure.
 A corporation also owes it to its customers to notify them when it discovers that a component of its product may be dangerous.

-What is a Hair Relaxer?
+What is Hair Relaxer?

 A chemical hair relaxer is a lotion or cream that helps straighten and manage the hair.
 It lessens the curl by weakening the hair strand and chemically altering the texture.
 You might have thought about obtaining a hair relaxer if you have natural hair.